robmoore-i/one-to-one/README.md

 When a counter-party in a chat exits, the messages sent by the remaining party are not received, of course.
 They are informed of this.

+### Areas for improvement

+- Roundtrip time for message acknowledgement
+- Sending arbitrary messages
+- Robustness: Unexpected behaviour in Lwt_io is making it difficult to write automated tests to automatically validate the program's behaviour in different scenarios.
+- Code simplicity/maintainability: The current implementation is coupled to the wire protocol.
+There is some unaddressed duplication between the server and the client.
+Lacking automatic end to end tests.
+Lack of separation between log output and output to be read by users.
+- Runs on linux: Haven't made a docker image to run this in yet, so it has only run on Mac until now.
+I would guess that it will still work, but the biggest risk is probably Lwt_io, which has behaved unexpectedly on Mac.

 ### Running the program

 #### Run the executable